koszeggy/KGySoft.Drawing.Tools/README.md

 ## Debugger Visualizers Test Tool

 A simple test application is also available in the download binaries.
 Though it was created mainly for testing purposes it also demonstrates the debugger visualizer and some `KGySoft.Drawing` features.
-If you are interested in using [KGy SOFT Drawing Libraries](https://kgysoft.net/drawing) (and [KGy SOFT Core Libraries](https://kgysoft.net/corelibraries)) as a developer, then it may worth checking its source code (especially the [`DebuggerTestFormViewModel`](https://github.com/koszeggy/KGySoft.Drawing.Tools/blob/master/KGySoft.Drawing.DebuggerVisualizers.Test/ViewModel/DebuggerTestFormViewModel.cs) class).

 ![Debugger Visualizer Test App](https://kgysoft.net/images/DebuggerVisualizerTest.png)